 PACE FAQ

 PACE is a comprehensive, multi-semester Learning Community designed for working adults, which offers the chance for students to create a supportive network and take classes together - an approach which enhances student success.
 PACE also offers Instructors who teach toward adult students, and PACE streamlines the path toward certain academic and career goals.
 PACE classes are restricted for only PACE students through the beginning of the registration process, so prompt registration assures PACE students a place in PACE classes.
-(Class spaces still available when the PACE classes become unrestricted can be enrolled in first come, first served by any Chabot student.)
+(Class spaces still available when the PACE classes become unrestricted can be enrolled in first come, first served by any Chabot College student.)
 PACE students tend to be older and serious about their education.

 How can I take classes in the PACE Program?